a-burigana/PLATO/README.md

 An ASP based comprehensive Multi-Agent Epistemic Planner

 ## Usage
 The main program is `plato.lp`.
+To run PLATO you will only need to have *clingo* (https://potassco.org/clingo/) installed in your system.

 Given a MEP domain instance `instance.lp`, to calculate a plan simply run the following line in your terminal:

 ```
 clingo plato.lp path/to/instance.lp <options>